Skip to content

 — Sascha Ring

-It is always a pleasure to find one of your favorite electronic musicians turn to orchestral arrangement, sonic exploration and overall a much grander work in scope.
+It is always a pleasure to find one of your favourite electronic musicians turn to orchestral arrangement, sonic exploration and overall a much grander work in scope.
 But it is even a higher elated experience to learn that one accomplishes this task with such confidence, elegance and grace.
 I’ve listened to the album on numerous occasions, and its multiple layers of depth and subtlety continue to enthuse (and that includes the vocal tracks).
 A dazzling work to which I’ll be sure to return many times again [especially during my Best of the Year contemplations].
 Highly recommended – do not let this one pass your ears!